 During slightly fuel-rich conditions, both nitrogen oxide and hydrogen are present in the exhaust stream.
-Hydrogen gas is formed in the engine or in the three-way catalyst from the reaction of carbon monoxide or hydrocarbons with water as documented in Easter et al. (2016).88
+Hydrogen gas is formed in the engine or in the three-way catalyst from the reaction of carbon monoxide or hydrocarbons with water, as documented in Easter et al. (2016).
+86

-MOVES only estimates light-duty gasoline NH3 emissions from running emission process when the three-way catalytic converter is active and can reduce NO to NH3.
-Researchers have also measured elevated NH3 emissions from the cold start, however these data have not been incorporated into MOVES. ^{89,90,91}
+MOVES only estimates light-duty gasoline NH3 emissions from the running emission process when the three-way catalytic converter is active and can reduce NO to NH3.
+Researchers have also measured elevated NH3 emissions from cold starts (but after catalyst light-off), however, these data have not been incorporated into MOVES.
+87,88,89

 The ammonia emission rates for MOVES3 and earlier versions were developed for MOVES2010 from test data from 2001 and earlier model year vehicles as documented in a MOVES2010 technical report.
-Preserve rates continue to be used for 1960-1980 vehicles in MOVES.
+90 These rates continue to be used for 1960-1980 vehicles in MOVES.

-Two studies suggested that the mobile ammonia emission rates developed for MOVES2010 underestimate light-duty gasoline ammonia emissions for recent calendar years.^{87,93} We have updated the emission rates for model year 1981 and later vehicles in MOVES3.R1.
+Two studies suggested that the mobile ammonia emission rates developed for MOVES2010 underestimate light-duty gasoline ammonia emissions for recent calendar years.^{85,91} We have updated the emission rates for model year 1981 and later vehicles in MOVES3.R1.